 Do you want happy, loyal customers?
 Then you need to provide them a personalized customer experience.
-70% of customers are comfortable with giving you the information you need to do this, so long as it improves their customer experience.
-It’s likely you already have this data.
-Getting personalization right results in revenue growth, higher impulse buys and fewer returns.
+70% of customers are comfortable with giving you the information you need to do this - as long as it improves their customer experience.
+And it’s likely you already have this data.
+Getting personalization right results in higher revenue, more impulse buys, and fewer returns.
 By 2020 75% of customers will expect a personalized customer experience, so it’s important to act today to retain customers tomorrow.
 Here's a few tips on how to personalize the customer experience and reap the rewards:

 1. Provide Incentives to Collect Customer Data

-Shoppers are glad to share personal information if there’s something in it for them – 63% say that receiving a discount within an hour of interacting with a brand will help drive loyalty.
-A good way to collect useful customer information is to get your customers to fill out a shopper profile and reward them for stages of completion.
+Shoppers will gladly share personal information if there’s something in it for them – 63% say that receiving a discount within an hour of interacting with a brand will help improve loyalty.
+A good way to collect useful customer information is to get customers to fill out a shopper profile and reward them for every stage of completion.

-Collecting this data will help you to create the type of personalized offers that drive customer loyalty.
+Collecting this data will help you to create the type of personalized offers that inspire customer loyalty.
 The information you ask for should include:

 - Their first name